poupounetjoyeux/pibooth-mqtt-counter/README.md

 This can be used for example to display the current number of taken photos on a led matrix display

 ### Installation
-To install this plugin, you can simply use pip. pibooth will automatically enable discover and enable it
+To install this plugin, you can simply use pip. pibooth will automatically discover and enable it
 ```
 pip install git+https://github.com/poupounetjoyeux/pibooth-mqtt-counter.git@v1.0.5
 ```